Artistic Staff

 LeBlanc began participating in Lucy Gray’s long-term photography project in 1999, along with fellow San Francisco Ballet colleagues Katita Waldo and Kristen Long.
 It took fourteen years to complete the project, and the photos were published in 2015 in Balancing Acts: Three Prima Ballerinas Becoming Mothers.

 She has received two Princess Grace Awards and two Isadora Duncan Dance Awards throughout her career.
-This is where, along with Waldo, Long, Roman Rykine, and Gennadi Nedvigin, she won for her performance in Forsythe’s The Vertiginous Thrill of Exactitude.

 In 2009, LeBlanc retired from SF Ballet and joined the faculty of the SF Ballet School, leaving to become a rehearsal director for SF Ballet in 2019.
 In 1988, she married her husband, and they have two sons.